Capitalist realism

 The term "capitalist realism" has been used, particularly in Germany, to describe commodity-based art, from Pop Art in the 1950s and 1960s to the commodity art of the 1980s and 1990s.
 When used in this way, it is a play on the term "socialist realism".
-Alternatively, it has been used to describe the ideological-aesthetic aspect of contemporary corporate capitalism in the West.
+Alternatively, it has been used to describe the ideological-aesthetic aspect of contemporary corporate capitalism in the Western world.

 In art

 Although attested earlier, the phrase "capitalist realism" was first used in the title of the 1963 art exhibition in Düsseldorf, Demonstration for Capitalist Realism, which featured the work of Gerhard Richter, Sigmar Polke, Wolf Vostell, and Konrad Lueg.
 The exhibition's participants focused upon depictions of Germany's growing consumer culture and media-saturated society with strategies, in part, influenced by those of their American Pop counterparts.
-The recent rise in Pop Art in German culture was coupled by a fascination with America, which served as a stimulation for the piece.
-They were inspired primarily by the iconography depicted in newspapers and magazines.
+In May 1963 the exhibition Living with Pop: A Demonstration for Capitalist Realism took place in the furniture showroom Berges in Düsseldorf.
+For this 'demonstration' Gerhard Richter and Konrad Lueg hung their works alongside furniture showcased on plinths and presented themselves as artworks.